hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 versions, and currently this may or may not work depending on what transforms are updated.
-Please note that you need to use [lossless restart](lossless-restart) to update the Jet version without losing the cluster state as the whole cluster needs to be restarted.
+Please note that you need to use [lossless restart](lossless-restart) to update the Jet version without losing the cluster state as the whole cluster needs to be restarted to update Jet version.